raboczi/harn-atlas-tools/README.md

 Replace `dbname`, `user`, `password`, `xyz` with whatever makes sense for you.
 This will dump the lines into the table `xyz_lines`.
 After this, we can make use of the index on the geo-coordinates.
-This step only takes about 10 seconds on the same map export as above.

 You can also use ogr2ogr to convert db data into Shapefiles and GeoJson or a lot of other things.
 A great tool from a great toolset.